Neptune Bulk Terminals (Canada) Ltd. | Neptune Berths 1 to 3 – Maintenance Dredging

 Project status

-In August 2023, Neptune Bulk Terminals (Canada) Ltd. requested to conduct maintenance dredging works 24 hours per day, seven days per week to minimize disruption to terminal operations.
+In September 2023, amendment PER No. 22-174-01 was issued to Neptune Bulk Terminals (Canada) Ltd. The amendment approved conducting maintenance dredging works 24 hours per day, seven days per week to minimize disruption to terminal operations.
+The project is located in the waterlot fronting 1001 Low Level Road, North Vancouver, B.C.

-About the proposed amendment: the request constitutes and amendment to Condition 18 of PER No. 22-174, which currently stipulates that dredging works are conducted between 7:00 a.m. to 8:00 p.m., Monday to Saturday.
-Mitigation measures would be implemented to reduce impacts due to light and noise.
-Noise monitoring would also be conducted.
+About the proposed amendment: the amendment was for Condition 18 of PER No. 22-174, which previously stipulated that dredging works were to be conducted between 7:00 a.m. to 8:00 p.m., Monday to Saturday.
+Mitigation measures to be implemented to reduce impacts due to light and noise.
+Noise monitoring will also be conducted.

 Permit issued